-Each potential Shareholder is required to certify that the Shares purchased are being acquired for the account of an "accredited investor" as defined in Regulation D under the 1933 Act or an investor whose purchase is directed by a registered investment adviser acting in a fiduciary capacity.
+Each potential Shareholder is required to certify that the Shares purchased are being acquired for the account of an "accredited investor" as defined in Regulation D under the 1933 Act.

 To qualify as an "accredited investor," an individual investor must have: (i) a net worth (or joint net worth with the investor's spouse) immediately prior to the time of purchase in excess of \$1 million; or (ii) had an income in excess of \$200,000 (or joint income with the investor's spouse in excess of \$300,000) in each of the two preceding years and has a reasonable expectation of reaching the same income level in the current year.
 For purposes of determining net worth, an investor's primary residence shall be excluded from both total assets and total liabilities, except that liabilities attached to such residence should be included in total liabilities to the extent that: (i) such liabilities exceed fair market value of such residence; or (ii) any such liability was incurred within 60 days of the purchase date of your Fund investment (e.g., as a result of a second mortgage or a home equity loan), unless such indebtedness was incurred in connection with the purchase of such residence.
 Corporations, partnerships, trusts and other entities are generally required to have total assets in excess of \$5 million.
 Existing Shareholders who purchase additional Shares are required to meet the foregoing eligibility criteria at the time of the additional purchase.
 The relevant investor qualifications are set forth in the investor application documents that must be completed by each prospective Shareholder.